codingWithJimmy/TA-bigfix/README.md

-# BigFix TA
+# BigFix Add-on for Splunk
-The BigFix TA can be used to configure Splunk to ingest BigFix client, relay, and server logs.
+The BigFix Add-on for Splunk can be used to configure Splunk to ingest BigFix client, relay, and server logs.
 It also contains multiple modular inputs to query the REST API of a BigFix core server.

 # Compatability
-The BigFix TA is Python2 and Python3 compatible so it will run on Splunk Enterprise 7.x and 8.x.
+The BigFix Add-on for Splunk is Python2 and Python3 compatible so it will run on Splunk Enterprise 7.x and 8.x.

 # Installation
-The BigFix TA should be installed on:
+The BigFix Add-on for Splunk should be installed on:

 - Search Heads - The add-on contains field extractions for flat logs as well as formatting for the REST input for assets
 - Indexers - The add-on contains props.conf and transforms.conf configurations for properly ingesting logs for BigFix clients, relays, and server logs.
-NOTE: Not all available BigFix logs have been added to the TA.
+NOTE: Not all available BigFix logs have been added to the add-on.
 As development progresses, more logs will be added to the add-on for proper ingestion.
 - Heavy Forwarder - The modular inputs should be configured on a heavy forwarder to ensure uninterrupted inputs from the BigFix deployment

 This app can be distributed using a deployment server but the host responsible for performing modular input queries should have the app installed ad-hoc and to ensure the configurations are not replaced by the deployment server.